Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and curiosity.

 While Disney (on Broadway Avenue between 45th and 46th Streets) is the best store in Times Square for younger kids, right next door is an all-time teen favorite.

 Like its name suggests, Forever 21 is a perennial favorite among teenagers and young adults.
 Trendy styles, bohemian styles and the latest in youth fashion are the brand's staples.
 Teens also love the low priced accessories and shoes.
 Forever 21 is located on Broadway avenue between 45th and 46th Streets.

 Hershey's and M&M Stores

-A few blocks from Forever 21 (walk towards 7th avenue) are two of the sweetest store in Times Square.
-Both stores sit across from each other—Hershey's is at the intersection of Broadway and 7th Avenue and M&M's is on 7th Avenue.
+A few blocks from Forever 21 (walk towards 7th avenue) are two of the sweetest stores in Times Square.
+Both stores sit across from each other—Hershey's is at the intersection of Broadway and 7th Avenue, and M&M's is on 7th Avenue.
 As expected, the multi-leveled stores stock candy.
 However, there is much more than candy to be found.
 There is Hershey and M&M branded products and memorabilia that your kids will go giddy for.
 And costumed characters that sometimes stop by to surprise the younger shoppers.
 If kids are part of your party, check out this list of things to do with kids in New York City, for even more ideas of ways to keep your young ones entertained on your trip.